SCENE 01 / FIELD MONITORS

 What about HDR monitoring?

-We offer HDR-capable monitors for productions requiring high dynamic range monitoring.
-This includes Sony OLED monitors and SmallHD Cine series with appropriate brightness and color gamut.
+We supply HDR-capable monitors for shoots that need high dynamic range viewing.
+The range includes Sony OLED monitors and the SmallHD Cine series, both with the right brightness and color gamut.

 Can you set up complete video villages?

-Yes, we provide complete video village solutions including multiple director's monitors, client monitors, wireless receivers, and all necessary distribution and cabling.
+Yes.
+We build full video village setups with several director's monitors, client monitors, wireless receivers, and all the distribution and cabling you need.

 Productions in France that need this often pair it with Wireless Video Systems and Monitor & Video Village for full coverage.
 Most projects also draw on Audio Monitoring Equipment and Lens Filters.